Pierre Barthès

 Pierre Barthès (born 13 September 1941) is a retired French tennis player.

 Career

 Born in Béziers, Barthès was one of the Handsome Eight, a group of players signed by Lamar Hunt in 1968 for the newly formed professional World Championship Tennis (WCT) group.
 In 1974, he reached a career-high ATP singles ranking of world No. 54, though this is not a true indication, as he was one of the top 20 players in 1971 before the creation of the ATP ranking system, making the year-end Masters the same year.
 He was also a US Open doubles champion in 1970, partnering Nikola Pilić.

+Barthès won the 1963 Pau Championships defeating Pierre Darmon in the final.

+Barthès won the Paris All Saints indoor event the Coupe Albert Canet in 1963 defeating Darmon in the final.